Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Colorado State and its opponents have scored at least 54 points -- this matchup's over/under -- only once this season.
+- Colorado State and its opponents have scored at least 54 points -- this matchup's over/under -- just once this year.

-- So far this season, 50% of Hawaii's games (5/10) have had more combined points than Saturday's total of 54.

-- The two teams combine to average 48.9 points per game, 5.1 less than the over/under in this contest.

 Colorado State Stats and Trends

-- In Colorado State's 10 games this season, it has four wins against the spread.

-- This season, the Rams have just two ATS wins in five games as a favorite of 2.5 points or more.

-- Colorado State's games this year have hit the over three times in nine opportunities (33.3%).
+- Colorado State's games this year have gone over the total in three out of nine opportunities (33.3%).

 - Colorado State is 2-0 against the spread and 2-0 overall in games when it scores more than 31.7 points.